Lunar Time in General Relativity: Numerical Models

 \subsection{Clocks on the surfaces of the Earth and Moon}

-The ultimate objective is to compare the proper time kept by hypothesized real clocks on the surfaces of the Moon and Earth, i.e., a comparison of proper times as given by Eqs. \eqref{a8}, \eqref{a8b}, and \eqref{a8a}.
-If we limit the discussion here to clocks on the reference equipotential surfaces, the geoid for the Earth and the selenoid for the Moon, then by Eqs.~\eqref{a8b} and \eqref{a8a}, the proper times are TT for the Earth clock and LT for the Moon clock.
-Note that there has been no international agreement on the definition of the selenoid (which may vary by lunar gravity model), so the precise rate of LT with respect to the coordinate time TCL may need some future adjustment.
+{The ultimate objective is to compare the proper time kept by hypothesized real clocks on the surfaces of the Moon and Earth.
+The most appropriate comparison is between the coordinate times LT and TT, as given by Eqs. \eqref{a8}, \eqref{a8b}, and \eqref{a8a}, to which the proper time of any real clock on the surface of the Moon or Earth can be reduced.
+If we limit the discussion to clocks on the reference equipotential surfaces, the geoid for the Earth and the selenoid for the Moon, then by Eqs.~\eqref{a8b} and \eqref{a8a}, the proper times reduce to TT for the Earth clock and LT for the Moon clock, neglecting the very small tidal potential terms.
+It is important to note that there has been no international agreement on the definition of the selenoid (which may vary by lunar gravity model), so the precise rate of LT with respect to the coordinate time TCL may require future adjustment.}

 The integrals in Eq.~\eqref{a8} have already been evaluated, since their sum is the same as the integral in Eq.~\eqref{11}, the computation of which was described in the previous subsection.
 The results were described by a secular drift of $-1.4769\,\mu$s/day and the periodic terms in Table~2.
 Call that secular drift rate $L_{\sst{\rm{TCL-TCG}}}$; then the total rate difference between the Earth and Moon clocks is $L_\E - L_\L - L_{\sst{\rm{TCL-TCG}}} = 60.2147 - 2.7128 - 1.4769 = 56.025 \,\mu$s/day (TT day), using the rates for $L_\E$ and $L_\L$ given in Eqs. \eqref{11a} and \eqref{11b}.
 The lunar clock runs faster than the terrestrial one by that amount, as a long-term average.